Updated: August 15, 2024

 2019 to 2020 – OIG Reports and the HOSPICE Act

-• OIG: In July of 2019, the Office of the Inspector General (OIG) of the U.S. Department of Health and Human Services (HHS) published two seminal reports that shed light on issues within some hospice programs.
+• OIG: In July of 2019, the Office of the Inspector General (OIG) of the U.S. Department of Health and Human Services (HHS) published two seminalreports that shed light on issues within some hospice programs.
 NHPCO responded immediately, saying in part “Any hospice provider who fails to be fully compliant with all regulations and standards of practice and is unable or unwilling to provide the highest level of quality care should not be in the business of caring for the dying and their loved ones” and reiterating our commitment to working with regulators for accountability and transparency.

-Detailed timeline, July 2019 through today
+Detailed timeline, from most recent – July 2019

 Related areas of work: